A Foodcentric Life

 ↓ Jump to Recipe

-If you’re looking for foolproof smoked ribs with tender, fall-off-the-bone results, the popular 3-2-1 ribs method is hard to beat.
-These smoked baby back ribs are rubbed with my homemade spice blend, spritzed with juice and vinegar, wrapped, and finished with a flavorful BBQ glaze.
-Whether you're smoking ribs for the first time or have been firing up your pellet grill for years, this easy method delivers consistently delicious, crowd-pleasing results.
+If you're looking for foolproof smoked ribs with tender, fall-off-the-bone results, the popular 3-2-1 ribs method is hard to beat.
+These smoked baby back ribs are rubbed with my homemade spice blend, spritzed with apple juice and vinegar, wrapped, then finished with a BBQ glaze.
+Whether you're smoking ribs for the first time or you've been using a pellet grill for years, this easy 3-2-1 timeline turns out crowd-pleasing ribs every time.

 A rack of smoked baby back ribs before slicing, wiht a knife and sauce on a sheet tray.